justeattakeaway/fozzie-components/packages/f-alert/README.md

     You can import it in your Vue SFC like this (please note that styles have to be imported separately):

     ```
-    import VueAlert from '@justeat/f-alert';
+    import FAlert from '@justeat/f-alert';
     import '@justeat/f-alert/dist/f-alert.css';

     export default {
         components: {
-            VueAlert
+            FAlert
         }
     }
     ```

-    If you are using Webpack, you can import the component dynamically to separate the `vue-alert` bundle from the main `bundle.client.js`:
+    If you are using Webpack, you can import the component dynamically to separate the `f-alert` bundle from the main `bundle.client.js`:

     ```
     import '@justeat/f-alert/dist/f-alert.css';